 - How and why do policy-makers and citizens perceive certain dangers as important risks and/or take action to protect themselves?

-- What accounts for patterns of ethnic conflict?
+- What are the causes and consequences of ethnic conflict?

 - What are the social and political factors that advance / impede the diffusion of new technologies?

-- What are the best ways to think about and to measure development?
+- What are the best ways to think about, measure, and design research to answer such questions?

 I am a problem-driven researcher and carry out field work, experiments, interviews, case studies, historical analysis, and various forms of observational data analysis.
 I conduct most of my research in Southern and Eastern Africa, and I frequently work with students who specialize in other parts of the developing world.